elemel/amoc/README.md

-# mayo
+# Mayo

-Ambient-occlusion baker for voxels
+Mayo is a baking tool that bakes ambient occlusion maps for voxels.